jshvn/professional/linkedin.md

 ##### June 2014 - September 2014
 ##### San Jose, CA

-I joined the Adobe Sign Mobile team at Adobe to learn and practice iOS development within the SCRUM development process, and to have the opportunity to have a tangible impact on a large audience of customers.
+Overview:

+Joined the Adobe Sign team to develop the iOS application.
+Learned iOS and general software development methodologies on the fly.

+Highlights:

-- Implemented four new features, fixed several existing bugs, improved usability of several views
+- Implemented four new features, fixed several existing bugs, improved usability of several interfaces

-- Designed, implemented, and demoed a new prototype UX for my HackWeek project
+- Designed, implemented, and demoed a new prototype Sign UI/UX for my HackWeek project

 - Wrote automated tests for iPhone/iPad on new Appium-based automation framework

 - Completed Green Belt security training for C/C++ developers

-- Winner of the 2014 "Most Innovative Intern Project" award at the San Jose Intern Project Expo
+- Winner of the 2014 Intern Project Expo in San Jose for UI/UX and automation work

----
-### Peer Advisor
-#### UC Davis ECE Department
-##### February 2014 - June 2014
-##### Davis, CA

-- Advised students on course planning, campus resources, and procedures
-- Assisted undergraduate and graduate advisors with miscellaneous projects
-- Represented ECE department at various campus events

----
-### Undergraduate Research Assistant, Professor Chen-Nee Chuah
-#### UC Davis RUbiNet Laboratory
-##### September 2013 - June 2014
-##### Davis, CA

-I joined the SCRUB (Secure Computer Research for Users' Benefit) project to explore applying novel techniques to detecting anomalous wireless network traffic through URL activity analysis via deep packet inspection and decompiled mobile application source code analysis.

-- Developed engine in Python to verify millions of malicious URLs against VirusTotal

 ---
 ### Software QA Engineering Intern